Man City (Ted Lasso): Critical reviews

-"Man City" received extremely positive reviews from critics.
+"Man City" received positive reviews from critics.
 Myles McNutt of The A.V.
 Club gave the episode a "B" and wrote, "I feel we've reached a point of maturity in the Ted Lasso discourse that I can spend some time detailing how frustrated I am with Sam and Rebecca's storyline in 'Man City' without derailing the great conversations we've been having so far this season.
 Because while the episode overall does some good work to transition the show into the season’s third act, the resolution of the bantr storyline just didn't work for me on any level."

 Alan Sepinwall of Rolling Stone wrote, "Even so, 'Man City' clocks in at 10 minutes longer than the season average — essentially the length of two network sitcom episodes back to back, or that of many modern dramas.
 But it never feels long, because it earns that relatively epic running time.
 The installment brings several of this season's arcs to a boil, even as it's a really well-constructed episode of television on its own.
 All the pieces fit together in a satisfying — if often profoundly sad — way across those 45 minutes, and it advances some longer stories without undermining the experience of this installment.
 It's fantastic."